iandav/blazedemo-load-testing/README.md

 - **Worker Nodes / Slaves:** the systems running jmeter-server, which takes commands from the GUI and send requests to the target system(s)
 - **Target:** the webserver to test.

 In this case, the Controller Node is the local computer and the Slaves are a virtual machine and the local computer (The ideal scenario would be 2 virtual machines but the present testing environment has low resources).
-Now the test plan contains 500 user interactions because
+Now the 1000 users are distributed: 500 users in the virtual machine + 500 users in the local computer.

+🔴 **1000 users (Final Result):** 1.35% of failed requests are excluded due to low resource problems.
+Finally, 8.58% of requests took more than the expected response time.
+The graphs indicate that the webserver could afford 1000 users but with a slight decrease in stability.